Fraud, Qui Tam, Civil RICO

 Reduced Risks in Brokerage Ponzi Scheme Mass Claims: The firm succeeded in forcing class / mass action claims into arbitration, which ultimately resulted in modest settlements or favorable awards in our representation of a regional brokerage firm.
 The matter arose out of the sale of limited partnership investments that allegedly were part of Ponzi schemes.

-Dismissed Fraud Claims for Contractor on Summary Judgment, Upheld on Appeal: We served as lead counsel for a Fortune 100 engineering contractor in a breach of contract, negligence, and fraud action stemming from alleged delays in the construction of a Beverly Hills surgical center.
-We successfully obtained summary judgment on all claims after the plaintiff turned down a substantial settlement offer.
-We then handled the appeal before the California Court of Appeal and obtained an order affirming the summary judgment.
+Dismissed Fraud Claims for Contractor on Summary Judgment, Upheld on Appeal: Served as lead counsel for a Fortune 100 engineering contractor in a breach of contract, negligence, and fraud action stemming from alleged delays in the construction of a Beverly Hills surgical center.
+The firm successfully obtained summary judgment on all claims after the plaintiff turned down a substantial settlement offer.
+Bird Marella handled the subsequent appeal before the California Court of Appeal and obtained an order affirming the summary judgment.